 Having worked in the industry for almost 20 years, I still remember the days during which email was not even “our thing”.
 The Ready-Mix industry is notorious for its slow adoption of new technologies, and industry technology providers have to bear some responsibility for that.
 In some cases, software providers have enjoyed good margins by continuing to offer old technologies without investing in new ones, even though the benefits of new technology have become increasingly obvious.
 Cloud technology is a perfect example.
 It’s a technology that provides the highest uptime, can be easily be scaled up or down based on business volume, and allows users access anywhere at any time using any device.
 It doesn’t require capital investment, in-house IT infrastructure, or maintenance.
 Cloud architecture is the natural evolution away from the client-server architecture, just like Windows evolved out of the old DOS operating system.
-However, it is yet to be widely adopted in our industry even though it was first introduced over two decades ago.
+However, it has yet to be widely adopted in our industry even though it was first introduced over two decades ago.
 The primary dispatch software used by the majority of concrete suppliers is still based on the old client-server technology that demands a lot of resources to procure, maintain and upkeep.

-At Sysdyne, we see it as our responsibility to move the industry forward and pass along the benefits of new technology to our customers.
+“At Sysdyne, we see it as our responsibility to move the industry forward and pass along the benefits of new technology to our customers.
 That’s the very reason we pioneered the development of Cloud dispatch – ConcreteGO and now Cloud Batch – Pioneer” – Jill Zhang, President of Sysdyne